Azure-Samples/todo-python-mongo-aca/README.md

 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-> NOTE: This template may only be used to the following Azure locations:
+> NOTE: This template may only be used with the following Azure locations:
 >
 > - Australia East
 > - Brazil South